This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Avoid triggers.

 - Warm up before you exercise.
-Ask your caregiver about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.

 - Try to avoid people who are sick.
-Ask your caregiver if you need a flu or pneumonia vaccine.
+Ask your healthcare provider if you need a flu or pneumonia vaccine.

 - Breathe through your nose when you are in cold, dry air or weather.
 This may help reduce lung irritation by warming the air before it reaches your lungs.